 Rose Bowl 2005

-January 4th, 2005, Ashley Simpson was severely boo'd at the end of her halftime performance during the Rose Bowl.
+January 4th, 2005, Ashley Simpson was severely boo'd at the end of her halftime performance during the Orange Bowl.
 This created a lot of controversy between Simpson's fans and those who completely dislike Simpson.
 There were arguments about whether or not it was linked to the SNL incident from the October prior, and that perhaps all of the 72,000 Rose Bowl fans had seen her milli vanilli and disapproved.

 The more likely story is that the IQ of the screaming crowd dropped as soon as the first "boo" was picked up.
 I've heard this stated in various ways, but the main theme is that, when a crowd begins to work together for a common purpose (be it beating the shit out of someone, or boo'ing an untalented star), the IQ of the crowd is determined by taking the individual in the crowd with the lowest IQ and subtracting ten points from it.